Polls close in Long Island special election between Tom Suozzi and Mazi Melesa Pilip for George Santos’ seat

 “I’m feeling good, but you don’t know what the outcome is going to be until you see how the voters actually vote,” Jacobs said.
 “Coming into Election Day, the concern was: Were we going to get swamped by a Republican vote?
 That didn’t happen.”

-“That doesn’t mean that we know the outcome, because of course about 25% of the vote is unaffiliated,” added Jacobs, who is also the Nassau County Democratic chair.
+“That doesn’t mean that we know the outcome, because of course about 25% of the vote or so percent of the vote is unaffiliated,” added Jacobs, who is also the Nassau County Democratic chair.
 “How they vote is going to be determinative.”